 • Contribute to efforts to protect human rights through valuable assistance to appropriate organizations and individual clients.

 Class sessions provide an overview of basic human rights principles and their application, help students integrate the theory and practice of human rights, and provide training in human rights research, writing, and other advocacy skills.
 Each year the clinic has one or more student directors.
-This year's student directors are Kristine Beckerle and Anna Diakun.
+This year's student directors are Daniel Hessel, Tasnim Motala, and Julia Shu.